-- 1. Explore the feasibility of using the Police Department as a community center.
-While this option could not support a full range of indoor facilities, it would provide indoor programming space at a relatively low cost. - 2.
-Build a gymnasium only.
-A gymnasium would increase the City's programming options, and would cost much less than a larger full-service recreation center.
-A stand-alone gymnasium would also require a smaller site with less parking, meaning that there are more siting options available. - 3.
-Build a Recreation Center without an aquatics element.
+- 3. Build a Recreation Center without an aquatics element.
 A larger scale Recreation Center could be designed to fit the City's construction budget.
 However, a Center without a pool would likely recover less of its operating costs than a center with a pool. - 4.
 Build a Recreation Center with an indoor pool.
 This is the option that has generated the most community support.
 It would be the most expensive to build, but has the greatest potential to maximize cost recovery through user fees.
 This option would also require the largest site.

 West Linn should conduct a feasibility study to determine which of the four options should be pursued.
 This study should also determine the best building program to meet the City's financial goals (in terms of operating costs) for a community center.
 Finally, the feasibility study should also address siting, which is a key factor in the success of a recreation center.
 Sites in West Linn that could support a community center and necessary parking are limited.
-One potential site is the vacant parcel adjacent to Tanner Creek Park, now owned by the School District.
+Potential sites include the proposed Oak Savannah Park and the vacant parcel adjacent to Tanner Creek Park, now owned by the School District.